- Search The Registry

 *Joseph Seamon Cotter, Sr., was born on this date in 1861.
 He was a Black poet, educator, and playwright.

-From an area near Bardstown, in Nelson County Kentucky, his white father, of Scotch-Irish ancestry, was Micheil J. Cotter.
-His mother, Martha Vaughn Cotter, was black; and the two were never a couple.
-Young Cotter learned to read at the age of three, but called off his formal education in third grade to work and help his poverty-stricken family.
-He picked rags as a young boy, and later worked as a teamster, in the distillery and tobacco business.
-When he was twenty-two, he enrolled in a Louisville night school at the primary level.
-At the end of just two sessions he was ready to teach.
+From an area near Bardstown, in Nelson County, Kentucky, his white father, of Scotch-Irish ancestry, was Micheil J. Cotter.
+His mother, Martha Vaughn Cotter, was black; the two were never a couple.
+Young Cotter learned to read at the age of three but called off his formal education in third grade to work and help his poverty-stricken family.
+He picked rags as a young boy and later worked as a teamster in the distillery and tobacco business.
+When he was twenty-two, he enrolled at the primary level in a Louisville night school.
+At the end of just two sessions, he was ready to teach.

 This began a long career in education, including serving as the principal of S. Coleridge-Taylor School for nearly 50 years.
 Cotter also played an active role in the business and social life of Louisville, serving as the director of the Louisville Colored Orphan's Home Society.
 He belonged to the Negro Educational Association, the NAACP, the Story Tellers League, and the Author's League of America.
 Yet Cotter's major distinction was in his accomplishments as a writer.
 He was a storyteller, a dramatist, and a poet of many moods and styles.